 This may not seem like such an important issue, but sharing updates about a new look is actually a wonderful way to connect with your subscribers.
 You can invite them to share their feedback and use the opportunity to explain how the new design represents your brand identity.

 Subject line example: “Breaking News: Our Homepage Just Got a Makeover & It’s a Knockout!”

 Draw your subscribers in with a hook by promising them a chance to win a cool prize – it could be a voucher for your online store, a special basket filled with the best of your products, a free consultation session, or any other reward that is unique to what you do.

 Subject line example: “We’re Giving Away 10 Tickets For Our Upcoming Tour.
 Come Get Yours”

 06. Run a sale for a limited time only

-A sense of urgency is a great incentive for action.
+A sense of urgency is a great incentive for action from a newsletter.
 Create a short-term campaign with a defined end point – preferably no longer than 2-3 days – and announce it to your subscribers with a motivating message.
 A terrific advantage of this type of campaign is that you can send not one but two emails; one announcing the promotion and one just shortly before it ends, as a last push and reminder.

 Subject line example: “Madness Sale!
 50% Off For 48 Hours Only”